How to Make a Duplicate Page in Webflow: Step-by-Step Guide 2026

 Use of Symbols and Components

 Webflow’s Symbols (now referred to as Components) allow you to reuse elements across multiple pages or projects.
-If you frequently use the same header, CTA section, or footer, convert it into a Component:
+If you frequently use the same header, CTA section, or footer, you can even use Webflow duplicate component functionality to speed up your workflow just convert it into a Component.

 • Select the section or element.